ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_in_bulk.rst

 * Read though all the pages linked off :doc:`developing_modules`, paying particular focus to the :doc:`developing_modules_checklist`.
 * For new modules going into Ansible 2.4 we are raising the bar so they must pass `pep8 --ignore=E402 --max-line-length=160` cleanly.
 * All new modules going into Ansible 2.3 must support Python 2.4+ and Python 3.5+.
 For Ansible 2.4 the requirement will change to Python and Python 3.5+.
 If this is an issues mention it in the "Speak to us" section later in this document.
 * Understand that all modules shipped with Ansible MUST be done so under the GPLv3 license.
-Files under the `lib/ansible/module_utils/` directory must be under the FIXME license.
+Files under the `lib/ansible/module_utils/` directory should generally be done so under the BSD license (or GPLv3).
 * Have a look at the existing modules, especially in the same functional area (such as cloud, networking, databases) in the :doc:`../list_of_all_modules` for a list of existing modules and how they've been named.

 # FIXME Add details about `docs_fragments` and `module_utils` (once the other docs are tidied up this can be simplified as a link to those existing sections